Toloka/docs/en/glossary.md

   See the Template Builder [Read and write](template-builder/operations/input-output-data.md) instructions to learn about working with data.

-Internal data {#internal-data}

-: The data available only from within the task.
-This data is not saved to the results.
-Use it to calculate or store intermediate values.
-To access the internal data, use the `data.internal` component of [Template Builder](template-builder/operations/input-output-data.md).

 Instructions {#instructions}

 : Task instructions that Tolokers see when choosing and completing the task.
 The clarity and completeness of the instructions affect response quality and the [project](#project) rating.
 Good instructions help Tolokers complete the task correctly.